irods/irods_client_zone_management_tool/README.md

 ```

 ## Health checks in ZMT
-ZMT will load all health checks from checkfile directory.
-Each checkfile represents a health check.
-Default checks are provided to you and those include checks for REST endpoints, resources, and more.
-To turn off a health check, set the active property to false in each checkfile or uncheck its checkbox in the table view.
-Results of each check are presented as status in ZMT, it could be 'healthy', 'warning', 'error', or 'inactive', along with detailed messages if you click on each table row.
+ZMT will load its health checks from two checkfile directories (default and custom).
+Default checks are included and on by default.

+Results of each check are presented as 'healthy', 'warning', 'error', 'invalid', 'inactive', or 'unavailable'.

+### localStorage

+- `active` - Each health check's status.
+Can be set to 'false' to no longer run.

+- `interval` - Each health check's interval between reaching out to the server, in seconds.

-ZMT will hold your setting for each checkfile (interval, active) in localStorage unless you log out.
+ZMT will hold each checkfile's settings in localStorage until Logout.

-### Create your custom health checks
+### Custom health checks
-You can make your custom health check in ZMT.
-Name, description, interval and checker function are required for each checkfile.
-You can also specify the min/max irods server version if needed.
-ZMT will validate each checkfile before running it, if you happen to provide an invalid checkfile, you will see an error status in the table view and a detailed error message in your console.
+Additional health checks can be added to your ZMT deployment.

+On startup, ZMT will validate each checkfile and provide any errors in the table view (with additional information in the browser console).

-#### 1. Make a new checkfile
+#### 1. Create a new checkfile
-Create a javascript file (i.e. abcd.js) and place it under /src/data/checkfiles/custom_checkfiles directory.
-Please refer to the checkfile_template.js file.
+Copy `src/data/checkfiles/checkfile_template.js` into the `src/data/checkfiles/custom_checkfiles` directory.
+The name of the new checkfile does not matter.

-#### 2. Create name, description, interval, checker function for the new health check
+#### 2. Fill in the required values

-In your newly created javascript object, add value for name, description, interval_in_seconds and checker property.
-Make sure the value of name, description property is non-empty string, and the value of interval_in_seconds is positive value.
-Specify minimum_server_version and maximum_server_version if needed.
-If ZMT encounters issues when running your check, you will see an error message in both the table view and console.
+Required:
+- `name` - non-empty string
+- `description` - non-empty string
+- `interval_in_seconds` - positive integer
+- `active` - true or false
+- `checker` - javascript object which returns a `result` object

+Optional:
+- `minimum_server_version` - string representing `major.minor.patch` level of the iRODS server
+- `maximum_server_version` - string representing `major.minor.patch` level of the iRODS server

-#### 3. Refresh ZMT
+#### 3. Restart ZMT
-A refresh will let ZMT reload health checks and run all checks again.
+ZMT will re-validate and re-run each defined checkfile.

 ## Built With
   - [React](https://reactjs.org/) - Reactive frontend framework built by Facebook